 In 1929, during the depression that followed the Wall Street crash, the Northampton Chamber of Commerce purchased the premises on Monday 29th August from the executors of Alfred Church for £2,500.
 The official opening for the Club was Tuesday 15th October, 1929.
 The Club membership year still begins in October.

-Cheyne Walk Club offers its members and their guests a high quality, traditional atmosphere in which to enjoy their leisure time, and to dine, whether this is at lunch times or during the evening.
+Cheyne Walk Club offers its members and their guests a high quality, traditional atmosphere in which to enjoy their leisure time, whether this is at lunch times or during the evening.
 We still host business networking events, seminars and conferences, and members also use the rooms to hold business meetings as well as social events.

 In 2016, our historic logo was updated to reflect a more modern image whilst retaining the nostalgia of the club.
 The design was undertaken by Mark Coster at Pixooma.